haoking/SwiftyUI/README.md

 > CocoaPods 1.1+ is required.

-To integrate AlamofireImage into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrateSwiftyUI into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'